Science Education Policy Alliance

 SEPA has a longstanding commitment to evidence-based policymaking, commissioning research to address key issues in science education.
 Over the years, SEPA has supported projects that shed light on crucial topics, including the impact of GCSE science timetabling, entry requirements for post-16 science and non-science qualifications, and international comparisons of teacher training and specialism.

-In 2025 SEPA is also proudly hosting Evening Reception at ASE, offering a unique opportunity for educators, policymakers, and researchers to network and exchange ideas in an informal setting.
-These events reflect SEPA’s commitment to connecting diverse voices and driving meaningful change in science education policy.
+In 2025, SEPA proudly hosted the Evening Reception at the ASE Annual Conference, offering an exclusive opportunity for educators, policymakers, and researchers to connect and share ideas in an informal setting.
+Building on this success, SEPA will once again host this special Evening Reception at the ASE Annual Conference in 2026.
+These gatherings reflect SEPA’s ongoing commitment to bringing diverse voices together and driving meaningful change in science education policy.

 Who we are